stuffbyt/re-Invent2019BuildersSession/DeviceDetectionLab.md

 -	Note that CloudFrontSmaller.png is a compressed image for mobile websites.
 -	What’s awesome about this solution is that you can keep the same front end facing URL for two different images.

-**Creating a Lambda Function**
+**Create a Lambda Function**

 -	Login to your AWS Lambda console in in us-east-1 region
 -	Click on Crate Function and then select Author from Scratch
 -	Give your function a name and select runtime nodejs 10.x
 -	For Permissions, select, Use an existing role.
 Choose the role that you created in previous exercise
--	Now that your function is created, go ahead and copy the code from and paste it in the editor https://github.com/stuffbyt/re-Invent2019BuildersSession/blob/master/DeviceDetection.js
+-	Now that your function is created, go ahead and copy the code from and paste it in the editor [https://github.com/stuffbyt/re-Invent2019BuildersSession/blob/master/DeviceDetection.js]
 -	Once the code has been successfully copied, go ahead and save your code.
 To save your code version, click on “Save” button on the top rightmost screen.

 **Update your CloudFront Distribution**